godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 .. image:: img/openxr_ip_binding_modifier.webp

-You can add a new modifier by pressing the ``Add binding modifier`` button.
+You can add a new modifier by pressing the :button:`Add binding modifier` button.

 .. warning::
   As Godot doesn't know which controllers and runtimes support a modifier,